Rollout of COVID-19 vaccinations in WV could include general public by mid-March

 Marsh said about 70% of the population will need to be vaccinated to reach herd immunity — the point at which the virus begins to die out because it can no longer find sufficient numbers of vulnerable individuals to infect.

-With FDA emergency authorization of the Pfizer vaccine imminent, and with authorization of the Moderna vaccine anticipated in days, and with at least two other COVID-19 vaccines in the pipeline, state officials on Friday were optimistic that vaccinations can ramp up dramatically during the spring and summer.
+With authorization of the Moderna vaccine anticipated in days, and with at least two other COVID-19 vaccines in the pipeline, state officials on Friday were optimistic that vaccinations can ramp up dramatically during the spring and summer.

 “I choose to be optimistic, but not unrealistic,” Gov. Jim Justice said of the ramp-up.